Emerging Market Currencies — To Hedge or Not to Hedge?

 Our time-tested Defined Risk Strategy (DRS) has a successful track record (See the Swan DRS Select Composite disclosure) of hedging downside market risk and profiting from the volatility of U.S. large cap equities.
 With its historically higher volatility and downside risk, emerging markets may be a theoretically even better candidate for the DRS income and hedging process.
 Swan performed extensive backtesting on the theory and our research supported our theory that DRS when applied to EM.
-Swan released our Emerging Markets product offering at the end of 2014.
+Swan released our Emerging Markets fund offering at the end of 2014.

 That said, current market conditions have a lot of people asking about our stance on hedging currency risk.
 With the U.S. dollar currently in one of its periods of strength against many other currencies, investors are asking about Swan’s thoughts on actively hedging out currency exposure.
 The short answer is we believe the costs of currency hedging outweigh the benefits, so we do not hedge currency exposure.

 The reasons against hedging currency risk, especially in emerging markets, are both philosophical and practical.

 One of the main philosophical reasons relates to the core objective of the DRS itself- hedging against major market sell-offs.

 The DRS is always hedged against major market corrections, and many of the recent periods of dollar strength came during periods of emerging market crisis.